 “El Pueblo de Nuestra Senora la Reina de Los Angeles de Porciúncula”.
 This is the full name of the city of Los Angeles.
 Everyone knows that Los Angeles means “The Angels” in Spanish, but few people know its full name.
 Nobody would guess that it consists of 12 words!

 The name means “The village of Our Lady the Queen of the Angels of the Portioncule River.”
 It originates from the small village that would later become the center of L.A.
 This name was given by the Spaniards, the first conquerors of the territory, in 1769.
 That’s why they call it the “City of Angels.”

 Here is the condensed history of the city of Los Angeles.
 It has even more interesting facts that you probably didn’t know about.

-The decisive event was the choice made in the 1920s by the urban elites.
+The decisive event was the urban elites’ choice made in the 1920s.
 They abandoned the radio concentric configuration that had prevailed until then.
 Instead, they organized the city’s development in favor of urban sprawl.
 Many real estate operations transformed the coastline into a residential area.
 Promoters emphasized the seaside character of the area to attract a new clientele.

 The near-extinction of LA beaches

 The beaches became a structuring element of the development of the city of Los Angeles.
 Their popularity increased dramatically.
 They quickly suffered the backlash of this intense urbanization.
 By the end of the 1920s, they were saturated and polluted.
 Worse still was the effect of erosion caused by haphazard construction.
 Entire sections of the coastline were threatened to disappear.

 The birth of coastal engineering